 Take a really deep breath.

-When you feel stressed out and anxious, the key to unwinding is to be willing to let go of your attachment to two things:
+When you feel stressed out and anxious, the key to unwinding is to be willing to let go of two things:

 - Your experience of anxiety and stress.